ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7oh/1-Home.md

 ## What is Ordo Hereticus?
 ### [Nexus Collection Link](https://next.nexusmods.com/warhammer40kdarktide/collections/rzdfo4)

-Ordo Hereticus is a customizable collection of QoL mods that make the game more streamlined and fun, updated to the latest versioning of Darktide II (15)!
+Ordo Hereticus is a customizable collection of QoL mods that make the game more streamlined and fun.

 ## Features